dagadbm/load-monitoring-challenge/README.md

 I decided to use a mixture of scss and modules to get the best of both worlds.
 I am not sure if this is what everyone uses now a days but I think it created a nice separation, even though styled components would probably be better.
 I decided to use very basic css (e.g. no frameworks) on purpose.
 I also decided to be as semantic as I could in terms of HTML.

+## Alerting

+I only throw an alert when the timestamp is equal or more than the provided alert delta.
+Every time the user decides to change the alert or threshold configuration I reset the current alerts.
+I also only count an alert to its log history after it has resolved.
+Hence if the CPU exceeds the threshold for 10 minutes it will still only count as one "incident" and not 10 / alertDeltaMinutes incidents.

 ## Tests